Pre-Incisional Ketorolac for Patients Undergoing Surgery for Non-Small Cell Lung Cancer and Renal Cell Carcinoma

 • Acuvail

-Participants randomized to the control group receiving the standard of care during surgery for stage I/II NSCLC and stage III RCC.
+Participants randomized to the control group receiving the standard of care during surgery for stage III renal cell carcinoma (RCC).
 Open, video-assisted thoracic surgery, laparoscopy, or robotic surgery are allowed.
-Standard anesthesia will be administered.
+Standard anesthesia is administered.
 The concurrent control group is to obtain untreated biologic samples for biologic correlative studies and secondary endpoints.

 What is the study measuring?